The Truth Behind Cluster Headache

 Cluster headache is pain that occurs along one side of the head.
 It’s frequently described as pain that occurs around, behind, or above the eye and along the temple in cyclic patterns or clusters.
-The pain of a cluster headache is very severe.
+The pain of experiencing such attack is very severe.
 Many patients describe a “drilling” type of sensation.

 Cluster headache is always unilateral, or one-sided.
-However, some people may experience some variability of the side on which their headache occurs.
-Most people with cluster headaches describe their pain as occurring around or behind the eye.
+However, some people may experience some variability of the side on which their attack occurs.
+Most people with such issues describe their pain as occurring around or behind the eye.
 Pain may radiate along the forehead, into the jaw or along the gum line and into the teeth, or across the cheek of the affected side.
 Infrequently, pain may extend into the ear, neck, or shoulder.

-In addition to head pain, many people with cluster headaches have symptoms and signs that may include:
+In addition to head pain, many people with this issue have symptoms and signs that may include:

 - Watering of the eye (tearing).
 Some people may only experience some redness of the conjunctiva.

 - Runny nose (rhinorrhea)

 - People experiencing these problems also may have symptoms that are more commonly associated migraine, including sensitivity to light, sounds, or odors may occur.
 However, unlike migraine, movement does not worsen the pain of a cluster headache.
 In fact, many people describe a sense of restlessness during their pain.